Margaret Pritchard

-Margaret Pritchard is a former Welsh radio and television broadcaster, best known for her work at HTV Wales.
+Margaret Pritchard MBE is a former Welsh radio and television broadcaster, best known for her work at HTV Wales.
 She was born in Bethesda in Gwynedd and is a first language Welsh speaker.
 She attended the Welsh College of Music and Drama and later gained a degree in Social Science.

 Margaret Pritchard joined HTV Wales in 1971 as a newsreader and presenter, working on a variety of programmes in both the Welsh and English languages.
 She later became a in-vision continuity announcer and concentrated on presenting a number of social affairs programmes for the station.